-I will probably never get answers to those questions, but he has been doing this for years, to emerge as the best ODI player in the history of cricket.
+I will probably never get an answer to that, so I choose to cherish the fact that he has been doing this for years and has emerged as the best ODI player in the history of cricket.

 You don't have to take my word, here are stats that might help.